hbc/NGS_Data_Analysis_Course/sessionI/lessons/07_fastq_error_profiles.md

 ## Error profiles

-The FASTQC tool produces several other diagostic plots to assess samples, in addition to the one plotted above.
+The FASTQC tool produces several other diagostic plots to assess sample quality, in addition to the one plotted above.
 We will discuss various error profiles and potential causes in the [slides provided here](../slides/error_profiles.pdf).

 ----